Feeding a family is hard, important work.

 A while ago, I began to cultivate a habit to do three things each morning; load the dishwasher, put a load of laundry in the washer, and decide what we will eat for dinner.
 These are the chores that keep our home running.

-If I don't make a plan for dinner in the morning, I'll feel exhausted and incapable of being decisive.
+If I don't make a plan for dinner in the morning, 4pm will sneak up on me.
+I'll feel exhausted and incapable of being decisive.
 My meat won't be thawed, and we no longer have a microwave to do that job quickly.
-The kids will end up eating Mac and cheese and Stephen and I will spend $25 for Thai food from Siam Square. will sneak up on me.
+The kids will end up eating Mac and cheese and Stephen and I will spend $25 for Thai food from Siam Square.

 I value variety at our dinner table.
 I value making seasonal recipes that use seasonal ingredients.
 I value using real food to make healthy dinners.